evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Rooms.md

 ```

+So we create a bunch of rooms, link them to one centr room and then make sure the map in that room looks like we'd expect.

 ## Conclusion

 In this lesson we manipulated strings and made a map.
-Changing the description of an object is a big part of changing the 'graphics' of a text-based game, so checking out the [documentation on this](../../../Components/Objects.md#changing-an-objects-description) is good extra reading.
+Changing the description of an object is a big part of changing the 'graphics' of a text-based game, so checking out the [parts making up an object description](../../../Components/Objects.md#changing-an-objects-description) is good extra reading.